 Some of the most common violations found in the county involve:

 - Tall weeds and grass

-VDOT maintains most roads in the County.
+The Virginia Department of Transportation (VDOT) maintains most roads in the county.
 This includes, but is not limited to, the following concerns:

 - Dead animals on a public road